ed-syspertec/Virtel/docs/manuals/virtel/Virtel457IG/Installation_Guide.rst

 This parameter defines the characteristics of the connection to the TCP/IP stack used by all lines which specify type TCP1.

 **tcpname** - The name of the TCP/IP stack.
 This name should match the TCPIPJOBNAME parameter in the TCPIP.TCPIP.DATA file of the TCP/IP stack, or the name of the TCP/IP started task itself if TCPIPJOBNAME is not specified.
 The value ANY indicates that a connection can be established which any TCP/IP stack.
-This parameter is ignored by the TCP/IP for VSE stack.
+This parameter is ignored by the TCP/IP for z/VSE stack.

-**maxsock** - In MVS, this is the maximum number of sockets for each type TCP1 line defined in VIRTEL.
+**maxsock** - In z/OS, this is the maximum number of sockets for each type TCP1 line defined in VIRTEL.
 If this subparameter is not specified, TCP/IP determines the number (50 by default).
 The maximum value allowed by VIRTEL is 65535.
-However, for customers using older versions of MVS (z/OS V1R4 or earlier), the TCP/IP stack enforces an upper limit of 2000 on this subparameter.
+However, for customers using older versions of z/OS (z/OS V1R4 or earlier), the TCP/IP stack enforces an upper limit of 2000 on this subparameter.
 Also, the value of the MAXFILEPROC parameter in PARMLIB member BPXPRMxx must exceed the maxsock value.
-In VSE, this is the total maximum number of sockets for all VIRTEL lines of type TCP1.
-The TCP/IP for VSE stack currently ignores the value specified here, and uses a fixed value of 8001 instead.
+In z/VSE, this is the total maximum number of sockets for all VIRTEL lines of type TCP1.
+The TCP/IP for z/VSE stack currently ignores the value specified here, and uses a fixed value of 8001 instead.

 **pgmname** - The name of the VIRTEL TCP/IP interface program used for this connection.
 The following values can be specified:

 	**VIR0T09** - Interface program using ASYNC=EXIT mode.
-This is the default for MVS systems.
+This is the default for z/OS systems.

 	**VIR0T10** - Interface program using ASYNC=ECB mode.
-This is the default for VSE systems.
+This is the default for z/VSE systems.

 **adsname** - The name which VIRTEL uses to identify itself to TCP/IP.
 The value * indicates that VIRTEL uses its VTAM APPLID as the address space identifier.
 The default value is blank, which means that TCP/IP will assign the name of the VIRTEL started task as the address space identifier.
-This parameter is ignored by the TCP/IP for VSE stack.
+This parameter is ignored by the TCP/IP for z/VSE stack.

 6.2.99.
 TCP2 parameter
 ^^^^^^^^^^^^^^^^^^^^^^